 What Type of Seeds Do Parrots Eat?

-It’s easy to assume that all seeds are good for parrots, but this isn’t necessarily the case.
-Similarly, there may be a range of seed varieties that parrots love that you haven’t yet considered.
+It’s easy to assume that all seeds are good for parrots, but this isn’t true.
+Also, parrots may enjoy a range of seed varieties you haven’t yet considered.

 Can Parrots Eat Pumpkin Seeds?

-They’re also high in fiber and antioxidants that protect against diseases.
+They’re also high in fiber and antioxidants that protect against oxidative stress.
 Each ounce of kernels contains 7 grams of protein and 13 grams of fat.
-To make pumpkin seeds suitable for parrots:

-- Bake them for 40-45 minutes at 375 degrees and turn regularly.
+- Bake them for 40-45 minutes at 375 degrees and turn them regularly.

 - Once they’ve cooled, they can be safely fed to your parrot.